Your cart is empty. Let's fix that!

 Zinc is a trace mineral present within all bodily tissues and needed for healthy cell division.
 Zinc:

 Our brain contains a significant amount of zinc, which is a cofactor for more than 300 enzymes.
-Zinc contributes to brain cell processing, promotes communication between brain cells, and improves learning, thinking, and reasoning.
 It provides the basis for the functioning of more than 2000 transcription factors, and is necessary for memory formation and learning processes in the brain (47).

 Antioxidant vitamins and trace elements (including zinc) counteract potential damage caused by reactive oxygen species to cellular tissues and modulate immune cell function, helping maintain an effective immune response (48).
 This is especially important during pregnancy and lactation, when our bodies have additional micronutrient demands needed to support immune function.